Coal markets brace for China reaction after prices near 600 yuan threshold

-BEIJING, July 7 Mining and electric utility executives in China are preparing for a possible government intervention into coal markets after prices hit the 600 yuan ($88.25) a tonne threshold the state planner said would trigger steps to cool prices.
+BEIJING Mining and electric utility executives in China are preparing for a possible government intervention into coal markets after prices hit the 600 yuan ($88.25) a ton threshold the state planner said would trigger steps to cool prices.

 A prolonged heatwave across northern China, hydropower cuts in the south, a fresh crackdown on mine safety and imports curbs have triggered a weeks-long rally in the world's top buyer of the fuel.

-On Friday, the most-active futures prices hit 598.6 yuan ($88.04) per tonne.
+On Friday, the most-active futures prices hit 598.6 yuan ($88.04) per ton.
 That's up 18 percent since mid-May.
-In January, state economic planner the National Development and Reform Commission (NDRC) said in a document it is comfortable with a price of 470 yuan ($69.12) to 570 yuan ($83.82 )per tonne and will use measures to cool the market if it rises above 600 yuan.
+In January, state economic planner the National Development and Reform Commission (NDRC) said in a document it is comfortable with a price of 470 yuan ($69.12) to 570 yuan ($83.82 )per ton and will use measures to cool the market if it rises above 600 yuan.

 But spot physical prices offered by major producers, such as Shenhua, ChinaCoal and Shandong Energy, are already at 600 yuan, sources with the three companies said driven by strong demand.